DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ```

 That should be good.
 Now when you run your player will move between being idle and running.\
-Next we can setup the attack.
+Next we can set up the attack.
 We won't go over creating a physical attack here, just the animation.\
 Lucky for us this shouldn't be too hard.
 Just detect when the key we want is pressed and then play the attack.
-It really doesn't matter which button you use, in this case the space bar is used for jumping so we've just stuck "j" in there.
+It really doesn't matter which button you use, in this case the space bar is used for jumping, so we've just stuck "j" in there.

 ```csharp
 if(Input.GetKeyDown("j")) {